RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 })
 ```

-Last but not least, we'll tell the remote application what to do with the bounds and visibility updates for elements.
+Finally, we'll tell the remote application what to do with the bounds and visibility updates for elements.

 ```javascript
 const trackedElements = {}